 - Minnesota Environmental Assistance Grants and Loans

-The Pollution Control Agency regularly provides rolling funding opportunities, time-sensitive grants, and environmental assistance loans for the development of environmentally sustainable practices in Minnesota through voluntary partnerships and economically driven approaches to pollution prevention and resource conservation.
+The Minnesota Pollution Control Agency regularly provides rolling grant opportunities, time-sensitive grants, and environmental assistance loans for the development of environmentally sustainable practices in Minnesota through voluntary partnerships and economically driven approaches to pollution prevention and resource conservation.
 Opportunities vary in amount, frequency, and deadlines. - Minnesota Planning Grants and Funding

 This council receives funding that supports developing thriving neighborhoods, housing initiatives, planning and acquiring land for regional parks, transportation planning, and wastewater and water planning.
 Opportunities vary in amount, frequency, and deadlines.